kevinhwang91/rnvimr/README.md

 " Make Ranger replace netrw and be the file explorer let g:rnvimr_ex_enable = 1

+" Make Ranger to be hidden after picking a file let g:rnvimr_pick_enable = 1

 " Make Neovim to wipe the buffers corresponding to the files deleted by Ranger let g:rnvimr_bw_enable = 1